akpiercy/me/_pages/cv.md

 Peer-Reviewed Publications
 ======
 * Piercy, Adeline K. & Berge, PS.
-(Forthcoming 2026).
+(2026).
 “Min-Maxxing Relaxing: Playtime and Privilege in the Post-Pandemic.”
 In *Proceedings of the 17th Annual DiGRA Conference: Intersectional Pleasures*.
 Presenting in Maynooth, Ireland.
-(Paper conditionally accepted for forthcoming publication.)

 * Piercy, Adeline K. (Accepted for forthcoming publication).
 “Mending the Appropriation of Yoga Through Origin Acknowledgements.” *MUSe: The MacEwan University Student eJournal*.